roberthenley/memory_game/README.md

 ## Known issues
 - GameBoardView doesn't scale properly to the display without scrolling.
-- GameModel isn't as immutable as I'd like; I don't see a clean way to default a computed value into _durationSeconds.
 - GameModel doesn't validate that card count hasn't changed.
 - The app structure is not idiomatic Flutter.
 For example, the GameStateMachine draws more on my experience from Elm.